Zilliqa/ZIP/zips/zip-11.md

 identify, engage and equip (with the right tools) long-term token holders that contribute actively to network activity and ecosystem growth and have enough skin-in-the-game to make impactful governance decisions.
-However, achieving this with ZILs more than 2 years after their initial issuance is difficult if not impossible.
+However, achieving this with ZILs, more than 2 years after their initial issuance is difficult if not impossible.

 However, by bootstrapping the issuance of governance tokens gZILs with the